juntagrico/juntagrico/docs/settings.rst

 ORGANISATION_NAME
 ^^^^^^^^^^^^^^^^^
-  The short name of your orgnisation
+  The short name of your organisation

   Type: String